purs-wasm/documentation/README.md

 This repo only holds the site tooling. `scripts/sync-docs.sh` fetches the latest Markdown on demand, renders it to HTML with [`marked`](https://marked.js.org/), and writes the fragments into `web/docs/` for the Halogen SPA to load and inject.
-There is no double maintenance — `web/docs/` is generated and git-ignored.

 ## Syncing the docs